Table of Contents

 What is a payment aggregator?
 How do payment aggregators (PAs) work and what are their types?
 What is a payment aggregator example?
 Too many questions, one answer- This guide!

-The term ‘payment aggregator’ has been a source of confusion for many.
+The term ‘payment aggregators’ has been a source of confusion for many.

 Most blogs on Google do not explain its exact definition, how it works and what separates it from a payment gateway,

 This blog is our attempt to fill that void.

-A payment aggregator (also known as a merchant aggregator) is a third-party service provider that allows merchants to accept payment from customers by integrating it into their websites or apps.
+Payment aggregators (also known as merchant aggregators) mean third-party service providers that allow merchants to accept payments from customers by integrating them into their websites or apps.

-In other terms, a payment aggregator (PA) bridges the gap between merchants and acquirers.
+In other terms, payment aggregators (PAs) bridge the gap between merchants and acquirers.
 It provides you with a ‘sub-merchant account’.
-After that, the PA receives payments from customers on your behalf.
-Finally, it transfers the payments to you in batches after some time.
+After that, the PAs receive payments from customers on your behalf.
+Finally, they transfer the payments to you in batches after some time.
 This step is known as the settlement.

 A payment aggregator in India is incorporated under the Companies Act, 1956/2013.

 Now, it can be a bank or a non-bank entity.
-Since a PA handles funds, it requires a license from the Reserve Bank of India.
+Since a PA handles funds, it requires a license from the Reserve Bank of India1.

-However, only non-bank payment aggregators require unique authorisation from RBI.
+However, only non-bank payment aggregators or PAs require unique authorisation from RBI.
 This is because ‘handling funds’ is considered a part of the normal banking relationships for bank PAs.

 Payment Aggregator Example: The Analogy You Need

-A payment aggregator or a merchant aggregator is a platform that helps you offer various payment options in one place.
+Payment aggregators or merchant aggregators are platforms that help you offer various payment options in one place.